Use Variance to Expand Gravel Operation South of Lolo

 I am against the variance for this project.
 It does not fit in any way into the zoning plan or current use of the surrounding area, and there is no excuse to amend it just to accommodate the profit seeking of the owner of the gravel pit

-cher 18 days ago
+cher 4 months ago

 I am not in favor of expansion of the gravel pit.
 I has grown to the size it is currently at through underhanded tactics.

-Andrew S about 1 month ago
+Andrew S 5 months ago

 Commissioners: